sophiasharif/notes/website-contents/timeline.md

 date: August 2021 - June 2022
 description:
 [
-In my senior year, I had finished all the physics classes my high school offered and wanted to help others succeed in the subject, especially because of my rough start.
-With my friend, I started a physics tutoring program where we tutored 5 times per week.
-Our sessions sometimes had over 40 students!
-The tutoring program is still running today and is much larger.
-It is my proudest accomplishment in high school.
+After finishing all the physics classes my high school offered, I started a tutoring program with a friend.
+We tutored 5 times a week, sometimes helping over 40 students per session.
+The program is still running today and remains my proudest high school accomplishment.
 ]

 event: National Merit Scholarship Recipient
 date: April 2022
 description:
 [
 I was named a National Merit Finalist, which is awarded to the top 1% of PSAT test-takers.
-I was also the only one of the 17 finalists from my high school to recieve the $2500 scholarship.
+I was the only one of the 17 finalists from my high school to recieve the $2500 scholarship.
 ]

 event: AVPFirst Internship
 date: September 2020 - June 2021
 description:
 [
-Although I stopped playing beach volleyball, I still wanted to stay involved in the community.
-I interned for AVPFirst, the youth branch of the AVP, where I helped organize pro tournaments and youth community clinics and raised $3,500 by selling merch.
-I also managed the AVPFirst Instagram account, where I grew the following from 1,000 to 6,500.
+I still wanted to stay involved in the beach volleyball community after quitting, so I interned for AVPFirst, the youth branch of the AVP.
+I helped organize pro tournaments and youth clinics while, raised $3,500 through merchandise sales, and managed the AVPFirst Instagram, growing its following from 1,000 to 6,500.
 ]

 event: Highest Grade in Physics
 date: April 2020 - June 2021
 description:
 [
-After a rough start, I did lots of extra practice problems to improve my problem-solving skills.
+After a rough start, I did lots of extra practice to improve my problem-solving skills.
 The work paid off!
-By April of my sophomore year, I had the highest grade out of all honors physics classes, which were mostly taken by upperclassmen.
-I maintained the highest grade as a junior out of all AP Physics C classes.
+By April of my sophomore year, I had the highest grade in honors physics and maintained the top grade in AP Physics C as a junior.
 ]

 event: AMC 12 1st Place in School
 date: March 2021
 description:
 [
-Our high school offered math contests at lunch that students participated in for extra credit.
-The highest scorers then competed in the AMC, which tests math problem-solving skills.
 After quitting beach volleyball, I took some extra math classes and started focusing on academics more.
-I ended up getting 1st on the AMC12 as a junior, outscoring 1000+ upperclassmen.
+I ended up getting 1st place on the AMC12 (a math contest) as a junior, outscoring 1000+ upperclassmen.
 ]

 event: Back Fracture
 date: December 2020
 description:
 [
-Throughout the fall of my sophomore year, I noticed a growing back pain when playing volleyball or doing heavy lifting.
-It turned out to be a spinal stress fracture from over use.
-I had to take a break from volleyball for several months, but after returning, I realized I was really burnt out and wanted to focus on academics.
-After a great run and a lot of fun, I decided to quit beach volleyball and focus on school.
+I developed a spinal stress fracture from overuse, forcing me to take a break from volleyball.
+After returning, I realized I was burnt out and decided to quit beach to focus on academics.
 ]

 event: First test fail 😮 😭
 date: September 2019
 description:
 [
-I challenged myself by taking a difficult physics class generally reserved for juniors and seniors.
-I was so excited to take the class, but I was a bit appalled when I got 58% percent on my first test.
-I had left the entire second half of the test blank because of the time crunch.
-But this was just the beginning of my physics journey... over the next months, I put in a lot of extra hours to improve my problem-solving speed.
+In my sophomore year, I took a difficult physics class generally reserved for juniors and seniors.
+I was a bit appalled when I got 58% on my first test... because of the time crunch, I'd left the second half of the test blank.
+Over the next months, I put in a lot of extra hours to improve my problem-solving speed.
 ]

 event: Queen of the Beach winner